 - Why was Italo disco so big in Chicago?

 Me and Farley used to play it so much.
 The Playground was huge.
 You got 1,500 kids a night, with lines going around the block.
 We had such a massive audience that there was a viral effect.
-This was stuff you couldn’t hear on the radio.
-That’s what Chicago became.
-It went from being a super commercial market to an underground one by the time the ‘80s rolled around.
+This was stuff you could not hear on the radio.
+That's what Chicago became.
+It's a super commercial market to an underground one by the time the 80s rolled around.

 - Where did you get those Italo disco records?

-Importes, Etc. was the only place in town that was importing these records.
-Later on there were other ones but initially they were the only ones selling it.
+Imports, Etc. was the only place in town that was importing these records.
+Later on there were other ones but they were the only ones selling it.

-– A lot of Italo disco records were proper songs.
+- A lot of Italo disco records were clean songs.
 Do you think that had a bearing on the early records you made?